Customer Relationship Management (CRM)

 - SugarCRM - built on an open-source platform and is available as SaaS or an on-premise solution.
 It supports sales automation, marketing automation, account management as well as other CRM functionality.

 - Zoho - provides support for both large enterprises and SMEs.
-It provides support for Sales Force Automation, Marketing Automation, Customer Support & Service and Inventory Management.
+It provides support for Sales Force Automation, Marketing Automation, Customer Support and Service and Inventory Management.